afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

   [Routing Table Auber After failover](../assets/verifs/) <!-- A AJOUTER -->

-### When Paris Comes Back
-- Clients reconnect to Paris (first remote), after ~1minute.
-- The monitoring script on Auber detects it and shutdown the Auber server OpenVPN service.
-The backup tunnel `10.9.2.0/24` is not anymore active so all of the route injected dynamically are deleted from the routing table of Auber & the client.
-The primary route (already added) are used.

-## 6. Validation & Connectivity  – Analysis of the switch to Aubervillier
+## Validation & Connectivity  – Analysis of the switch to Aubervillier
 - Ping 	✅ Tokyo → Aubervilliers (`192.168.1.160, 192.168.100.210, 10.9.2.1`
 Traffic is now routed through the backup VPN tunnel.